saionaro/feanor/README.md

 Also bizarre (and recommended) way of using Feanor is `npx`.
 In this case you should not install something globally:

 `npx feanor init myProjectName`

+You can specify what type of styling engine you prefer to use - plain `css`, `less`, or `sass`:

+`npx feanor init myProjectName --less`

+`npx feanor init myProjectName --sass`

+Or just provide not any options:

+`npx feanor init myProjectName`